Mission

 My passion is to share those experiences through music, songwriting, storytelling, and art...

-religious trauma, and the dangers of staying “silent” while others are dying.
+and the dangers of staying “silent” while others are dying.

 Over the last several years, my art has morphed and bent itself into shape in such a way that I have